|

 outstanding healing evangelists, carrying on as a leading figure during the

+charismatic movement until her death in 1976.
 A few of the women working as Pentecostal pastors during

 the charismatic movement of the 1960s and 1970s included Charlotte Baker, Myrtle